 What do you mean by "local"?

 Our cacao has traveled thousands of hard miles.
 And so much has gone into these beans at the farms before they even boarded a ship.
 It doesn't make sense to travel hundreds or thousands miles more.
 These beans stop here.
 They are extremely special and they are here to be appreciated and enjoyed by YOU.
-We do not ship.
-We do believe in local deliveries though!
-Orders over $50 are eligible for free weekend delivery via bicycle/scooter.
 What "local" means is if you want to know exactly where your food comes from, you should be able ask!
 Any question you have about the food, the process, the packaging, and the craft - it's all fair game.
 Walk, bike, paddle, take a ferry, drive, or sail in.